Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 1. Check the refund transaction status in the *Status* column.
 The status displays the current stage in the payment process.
 You can use the status ID prefixed below to filter the list.
 The following statuses are available:
     - **1 - Preparing**
-        The transaction has been created, but is not yet transferred.
+        The transaction has been created but is not yet transferred.
     - **2 - Unconfirmed**
         A refund is reserved but not yet released by an Actindo user.
 This status is relevant for some functions only, for example, the cancellations and chargebacks.
     - **3 - Success**
         Actindo as well as the payment service provider has processed the transaction successfully.
-        You can now follow up this case under the menu entry *Confirmations*. <!---Stefan ist das richtig?-->
+        You can now follow up this case under the menu entry *Confirmations*.
     - **4 - Failure**
-        The payment service provider has received the request, but rejected it.
+        The payment service provider has received the request but rejected it.
 If available for the connection, the status information field provides further information.
     - **5 - Error**
         Errors have been occurred during transfer.
     - **6 - Void**